 Participants should download the Microsoft Teams desktop app well in advance of the hearing, and ensure they are familiar with the microphone, webcam and speakers on their device, and that any external hardware is installed and working properly.

 Once you have received a link to a Microsoft Teams hearing from the Court, the link may be accessed at any time prior to the hearing to check that the correct microphone, webcam and speakers are being recognised by Microsoft Teams, make a test call and to see what your video will look like.

 Depending on the case, the Court may schedule a test between the parties prior to the hearing.
-This is of benefit to all parties, and the Court expects that practitioners and litgants will make themselves available to participate to reduce the need for an adjourment or any delay on the day of the hearing.
+This is of benefit to all parties, and the Court expects that practitioners and litigants will make themselves available to participate to reduce the need for an adjournment or any delay on the day of the hearing.

 Prior to any hearing, practitioners should agree with their clients on a method of confidential communication and how they will obtain any urgent instructions during the hearing.
 Otherwise, instructions must be obtained prior to the commencement of the hearing.